gitlab-r-packages-mirror/limonaid/cran-comments.md

 Hey there!

-Resubmitting after first submission got automatically archived; apparently the 'trick' I used to detect whether CRAN tests were being ran, and subsequently limiting the number of parallel cores to use to 2, didn't work.
-Now created an option to set a max number of cores and setting that before testing.
-Also fixed the URLs that I apparently missed.
+Resubmitting after first two submissions got automatically archived.
+Now use a different "trick" to not use more than two parallel cores during testing, fixed the URLs that I apparently missed, and removed the VignetteBuilder field in the DESCRIPTION.
 The two possibly misspelled words remain, but both are correct ('Libre' and 'LimeSurvey').

 Thank you *very much* for all your work on CRAN!!!